Michael-F-Bryan/ffi_helpers/README.md

 periodically checking whether it's done, allowing you to cancel the task, then retrieve the result and clean everything up properly afterwards.

-This is probably the `ffi_utils` crate's **killer feature** as it lets you to painlessly run Rust tasks in the background, allowing you to integrate it into a larger application/GUI.
+This is probably the crate's **killer feature** as it lets you to painlessly run Rust tasks in the background, allowing you to integrate it into a larger application/GUI.

 It is highly recommended to visit the `task` module's docs for a more detailed explanation.